Latte is Synonymous with Safety

 <p style="#css-attribute"></p>

-Two ways and two different kinds of escaping data.
-Within the <script>
+Two paths and two different ways of escaping data.
+Inside the <script>

 and <style>

-elements, as in the case of HTML comments, escaping using HTML entities is not performed.
-When escaping data inside these
+elements, just like with HTML comments, escaping using HTML entities is not performed.
+When printing data inside these elements,

 respectively.